gershnik/Translit/README.md

 * Navigate to [Releases][releases] page and download `Translit-x.y.pkg` package installer.
 * Run it and install the app
 * You will be prompted to log off at the end of the installation.
-This is unfortunately necessary.
+This is, unfortunately, necessary.
 Apple provides no way to avoid this.
 * After you log back in launch `System Preferences ⇒ Keyboard`
 * In the `Text Input` section press `Edit...` button for `Input Sources`<br/><br/>